The 10 Essentials for Hiking and Backpacking

 Carry a headlamp or flashlight even if you don’t plan to hike in the dark.
 A two-hour day hike can unexpectedly turn into a night hike if you make a wrong turn on the trail.

 Many hikers underestimate their hiking time.
 Many are delayed because they become fatigued, develop a blister, twist their ankle, explore a side trail, pick berries, or linger on a mountaintop with a panoramic view.
-I have seen hikers stumbling blindly down a dangerous mountain trail in the dark because they couldn’t tear themselves away from a stunning summit view before sunset.
+I’ve seen hikers stumbling blindly down a dangerous mountain trail in the dark because they couldn’t tear themselves away from a stunning summit view before sunset.
 I once shared my headlamp with hikers because I feared they would get lost in the dark.

 A headlamp is best as it leaves your hands free.
 Carry extra batteries as a backup.